5. Lo Pan from Big Trouble in Little China (1986)

 With so many questions and no answers, John Ryder (If that is his real name) becomes a chilling tour de force.
 Who this man is and what he wants becomes irrelevant thanks to the terror he causes the main protagonist.
 John Ryder becomes less human and much more of a violent, cunning, and all-knowing predator toying with his prey.
 Always having the upper hand and seemingly aware of Halsey’s every move, Ryder sends shivers up audiences’ spines.

-Along with the psychology of Ryder, it is the specific acting choices of Rutger Howard as the main antagonist that shine.
-Without an excessive amount of dialogue and backstory, Howard uses a soft but serious way of speaking that becomes frightening every time he is on screen.
+Along with the psychology of Ryder, it is the specific acting choices of Rutger Hauer as the main antagonist that shine.
+Without an excessive amount of dialogue and backstory, Hauer uses a soft but serious way of speaking that becomes frightening every time he is on screen.
 In other words, he does not need to yell or scream to get his point across.
-Lastly, Howard’s use of stares and long direct eye contact also add to Ryder’s menacing demeanor.
+Lastly, Hauer’s use of stares and long direct eye contact also add to Ryder’s menacing demeanor.

 Ryder is more than just a standard villain.
 He is an antagonist that generates such real fear that he cannot be replicated.